A potpourri of results in the general theory of stochastic noises: Basic notions, setting, notation, preliminaries

 In case $(S,\Sigma,\mu)$ is a standard measure space and $\mu$ is a probability we speak of a standard probability (space) \cite[Section~2.4]{ito-standard}.
 If one has a measure-preserving map of a standard probability space into a countably separated complete probability space, then the latter is also standard \cite[Theorems~3-2~\&~4-3]{de-la-Rue}.

-\item Throughout $(\Omega,\FF,\PP)$ is a \emph{complete}, \emph{essentially separable} probability space.
+\item Throughout $(\Omega,\FF,\PP)$ is an \emph{essentially separable} probability space, maybe complete, maybe not, it does not matter.
 Essential separability means, by definition, existence of a countable $\AA\in 2^\FF$ such that $\sigma(\AA)=\FF$.
 It is equivalent to the Hilbert space $\L2(\PP)$ being separable, and it is also the same as demanding that the topology of the probability-of-symmetric-difference pseudometric $d_\PP:\FF\times\FF\to [0,1]$ associated to $\PP$ is separable.
 Note that every standard probability space is complete, by definition, but also essentially separable.
 The converse fails in general.
 Indeed, under our assumptions, $(\Omega,\FF,\PP)$ need not even be essentially countably separated (which, together with essential separability still would not be equivalent to standardness -- e.g. due to the ``image-measure catastrophe'' \cite[p.~30]{schwartz}), i.e. there need not be any co-negligible set, whose points are separated by a countable family of measurable sets.
 Simple (counter)examples also show that one can have a complete $\PP$ be essentially separable without there being a denumerable $\AA$ such that $\overline{\PP\vert_\AA}=\PP$, while the converse is clearly true.

 \item An isomorphism between two probability spaces $(Q,\mathcal{Q},\QQ)$ and $(O,\mathcal{O},\mathbb{O})$ (automorphism when $\QQ=\mathbb{O}$) is a bijective map between $\mathcal{Q}/_\QQ$ and $\mathcal{O}/_\mathbb{O}$ that preserves complements, countable unions and probabilities (that is to say, we have a $\sigma$-isomorphism of measure algebras).
 Such a map has \cite{dellacherie} a natural unique extension to a bijective map $\mathrm{L}^0(\QQ)\to \mathrm{L}^0(\mathbb{O})$, which preserves the laws and real-valued Borelian applications on finite sub-collections of $\mathrm{L}^0(\QQ)$ \cite[Definition~5.1]{laurent-main} (more generally this is true not only of random variables, but random elements valued in any standard measurable space \cite[Lemma~5.5]{laurent-main}).
 In turn, a bijective map $\mathrm{L}^0(\QQ)\to \mathrm{L}^0(\mathbb{O})$, which preserves the laws and real-valued Borelian applications, results in this way from a unique isomorphism between $\QQ$ and $\mathbb{O}$; one is not necessarily careful about distinguising between the two points of view.
 If in the definition of an isomorphism we forego the bijective property we get an embedding of $\QQ$ into $\mathbb{O}$ \cite[Definition~1.1]{watanabe}; it is automatically injective and therefore an isomorphism onto its image.